hashicorp/consul/website/source/docs/guides/creating-certificates.html.md

 ### Introduction

 By now you have created the certificates you need to enable TLS in your cluster.
-The next steps will demonstrate how to configure TLS.
-However take this with a grain of salt because turning on TLS might not be that straight forward depending on your setup.
-For example in a cluster that is being used in production you want to turn on TLS step by step to ensure there is no downtime like described [here][guide].
+The next steps show how to configure TLS for a brand new cluster.
+If you already have a cluster in production without TLS please see the [encryption guide][guide] for the steps needed to introduce TLS without downtime.

 ### Step 1: Setup Consul servers with certificates